anthony-linaro/NetworkDirect/README.md

 # NetworkDirect SPI

-This fork contains updates that allow building everything with Visual Studio 2022.
+This fork of a fork contains updates that allow building everything with Visual Studio 2022.
 There is no dependency on CBT (common build tools).
+It also adds support for Windows ARM64.

 The NetworkDirect architecture provides application developers with a networking interface that enables zero-copy data transfers between applications, kernel-bypass I/O generation and completion processing, and one-sided data transfer operations.
 The NetworkDirect service provider interface (SPI) defines the interface that NetworkDirect providers implement to expose their hardware capabilities to applications.